guardian/riff-raff/magenta-lib/docs/magenta-lib/howto/scala-deployable.md

  * Run `./sbt dist` locally and check that the artifact.zip is created correctly
  * Update the teamcity build to use the dist target
- * Ensure that the systems team have made your servers available as APP-ROLE in the deployinfo